Just Ask Them Twice: Choice Probabilities and Identification of Ex ante returns and Willingness-To-Pay: Introduction

-Section \ref{subsec:main_results} contains the identification result for $F_{S,i}$.
-Within it, Theorem \ref{th:characterisation} shows that information about elicited choice probabilities $P_{i}$ can be translated into information about (i) the distribution of quantiles of $F_{S,i}$ in the population.
-A predictor for realised returns can then be derived by aggregating the distributions of quantiles of $F_{S,i}$ (Section \ref{subsec:counterfactual}).
-Theorem \ref{th:characterisation_2} in Appendix \ref{app:additional_results} presents identification results for the distributions of (ii) mean returns, (iii) dispersion of $F_{S,i}$, and (iv) quantile effects and (v) mean effects of choice attributes, which both quantify the WTP for specific choice attributes.
-For the distributions (i) - (iii), a single stated choice is sufficient.
-For the distributions (iv) and (v), a pair of stated choices is necessary.
-To the best of our knowledge, these are the first nonparametric identification results of these objects in the stated preference literature.
+Section \ref{sec:identification} contains the identification result for $F_{S,i}$.
+Within it, Theorem \ref{th:characterisation} shows that information about elicited choice probabilities $P_{i}$ can be translated into information about (i) the distribution of quantiles of $F_{S,i}$.
+A predictor of the realised returns can then be derived by aggregating the distributions of the quantiles of $F_{S,i}$ (Section \ref{subsec:counterfactual}).
+Theorem \ref{th:characterisation_2} presents additional identification results for the distributions of (ii) mean returns in the population, $F_\mu$, (iii) quantile effects, and (iv) mean effects of choice attributes.
+The latter two quantify the WTP for specific choice attributes.
+For identifying distributions (i) - (ii), a single stated choice is sufficient.
+For distributions (iii) and (iv), a pair of stated choices is necessary.
+Our results are related to \cite{lewbel2011} who study a referendum contingent valuation model in resource economics, where one is interested in features of the distribution of WTP placed by consumers on a public good such as endangered species.
+They show that by eliciting a binary decision on the choice of preserving the resource at exogenously set costs, one can interpret the cost as a special regressor and retrieve nonparametrically the distribution of WTP in the population.
+This paper considers in addition uncertainty in the decision, which is expressed by stating choice probabilities rather than discrete choice.
+This allows a richer analysis of ex ante returns.

-Section \ref{sec:estimation} considers estimation of the objects of interest.
-It proposes a novel two-step strategy for calculating a distribution of ex ante returns and WTP in the population.
-In the first step, it estimates the distribution of the stated choice conditional on scenario attributes by distribution regression \citep[see, for example,][]{chernozhukov2013}.
-In the second step, this quantity is plugged in the characterisation of Theorem \ref{th:characterisation} (or Theorem \ref{th:characterisation_2}, depending on the object of interest).
+Section \ref{sec:estimation} considers the estimation of the objects of interest.
+It proposes a novel strategy for calculating the distribution of ex ante returns and WTP in the population.
+The identification result is constructive, and the nonparametric estimation is conceptually feasible.
+However, in practice, the researcher often faces the curse of dimensionality, because the choice attributes can be many, their variation in choice experiments is often restricted to salient values, and the typical sample size is limited.
+Thus, the paper suggests a semiparametric alternative: In the first step, it estimates the quantiles of the stated choice conditional on scenario attributes by several quantile regressions as in \cite{chernozhukov2013}.
+In the second step, this quantity is `plugged in' the characterisation of Theorem \ref{th:characterisation} (or Theorem \ref{th:characterisation_2}, depending on the object of interest).